mrhm-dev/full-stack-army/resources/lecture-102/README.md

 1. Granular Updates: JSON Patch allows for fine-grained control over updates by specifying individual operations (add, remove, replace) at specific paths in the JSON document.
 2. Idempotence: JSON Patch operations are idempotent, meaning that applying the same patch multiple times will yield the same result.
-3. Efficiency: JSON Patch is typically more efficient in terms fo network payload and processing, as it only sends the necessary changes instead of the entire representation of the resource.
+3. Efficiency: JSON Patch is typically more efficient in terms of network payload and processing, as it only sends the necessary changes instead of the entire representation of the resource.

 #### JSON Patch Cons: